cfinn8822/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

-1)Create a Domain Controller (DC-1)
+1)Create a Domain Controller (DC-01)

  - In the Search Box at the top header, type and select "Virtual machines".
  - Click "Create", then select "Azure virtual machine".

 <img src="https://i.imgur.com/Y4hI9Fw.jpg.png" height="50%" width="70%" alt="Disk Sanitization Steps"/>

- - Name your Virtual Machine anyway you want (for this example i am using DC-1)
+ - Name your Virtual Machine anyway you want (for this example i am using DC-01)
-   - Resource Group is automatically given a name when naming the Virtual Machine, but you can change it if you wish for this example i am using (ADlab)
+   - Resource Group is automatically given a name when naming the Virtual Machine, but you can change it if you wish for this example i am using (AD_lab)
  - Change the Region that best suites your location (for this example use (US) West US 3).
- - Change the Image to a Windows Server, as this will become our DC-1 (for this example use Windows Server 2022 Datacenter)
+ - Change the Image to a Windows Server, as this will become our DC-01 for this example use (Windows Server 2022 Datacenter)
- - Make sure the Size is adequate enough to run this server (for this example use Standard_E2s_v3 - 2 vcpus, 16 GiB memory).
+ - Make sure the Size is adequate enough to run this server for this example use (Standard_E2s_v3 - 2 vcpus, 16 GiB memory).
  - Create a username and password of your choice for this example use (labuser).
  - Skip everything else and click "Review + create".
    - IF there is a Licensing Checkbox at the end, make sure that is CHECKED!
  - If Validation passed, click "Create".

 <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

 2)Create a Client VM (Client-1)

  - Follow the same steps as before for creating a virtual machine.
-   - However, the Resource Group should be assigned as the same for the Domain Controller VM (for this example use ADlab).
+   - However, the Resource Group should be assigned as the same for the Domain Controller VM (for this example use AD_lab).
    - Use a different virtual machine name (for this example use Client-1).
    - Change the Administrator Account credentials to differentiate the two VMs (for this example use chris).
- - Change the Image to a Windows OS (for this example use Windows 10 Pro, version 22H2 - x64 Gen2).
+ - Change the Image to a Windows OS for this example use (Windows 10 Pro, version 22H2 - x64 Gen2).
  - Once done, click "Next" until you reach "Networking" (OR you can simply click the Networking tab at the top).

 <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

- - Make sure that the "Virtual network" is set to the Vnet that the Domain Controller VM automatically created (for this example use DC-1-vnet).
+ - Make sure that the "Virtual network" is set to the Vnet that the Domain Controller VM automatically created for this example use (DC-01-vnet).
  - Select the dropdown box for Subnet and confirm the default selection.
    - Sometimes you will have to manually set the Subnet, otherwise it will not let you proceed.
  - Skip everything else and click "Review + create".